 A rider is a type of homeowner’s policy addition that extends your coverage to include more situations and perils than a standard policy.
 You can buy a rider to extend your coverage to replacement costs for some expensive valuables (many people buy riders to cover the full cost to replace jewelry, musical instruments, or collectibles).
 You can buy a rider to include coverage for other types of damage as well.

 Most insurance providers offer optional riders for sewage backup coverage.
 Depending on your insurance company and your risk level, you can expect to pay between $5 and $15 extra per month for sewage backup coverage.
 You might also need to choose a separate deductible for sewer backup damage that’s unique from your homeowner’s insurance deductible.

 You’ll want to call for a repair as soon as possible after you notice backup in your home to prevent permanent damage or health issues.
-Whether you need sewer backup repair, a full septic replacement, or drain cleaning in Montgomery County, you can count on Delaware Valley Septics in your time of need.
+Whether you need sewer backup repair, a full septic replacement, or drain cleaning in Montgomery County, you can count on Delaware Valley Septic, Sewer, & Storm in your time of need.
 Give our team a call today at 610-947-4800 to learn more or schedule your appointment for service.